vuo/vuo/documentation/api/DevelopingTypes.md

 Unlike in a node class, in a port type each function name needs to be prefixed with the type name and an underscore.
 For example, the VuoInteger type has functions VuoInteger_makeFromJson(), VuoInteger_getJson(), and VuoInteger_getSummary().
 In this documentation, we'll use "MyType" in place of the port type name.

 Every type needs to implement the MyType_makeFromJson() function and the MyType_getJson() function.
 These functions are responsible for converting a value of @c MyType to and from a [JSON-C](https://github.com/json-c/json-c) object.
 For each input port of type @c MyType in a composition, the MyType_makeFromJson() function is called when the composition starts in order to initialize the port's value.
-While the composition is running, MyType_makeFromJson() is also called each time the composition receives a message to change the input port's value — for example, when a Vuo Editor user edits an input port value.
+While the composition is running, MyType_makeFromJson() is also called each time the composition receives a message to change the input port's value — for example, when a Vuo editor user edits an input port value.
 For each input or output port of type @c MyType, the MyType_getJson() function is called each time the composition receives a message to retrieve the port's value.

 Every type also needs to implement the MyType_getSummary() function, which returns a brief textual description of the port's value.
 This function is called each time the port's node receives an event.
-The summary appears in the Vuo Editor when the user hovers over a port to see its value while the composition is running.
-Be sure to keep the summary brief so that it can be efficiently sent many times per second to the Vuo Editor or another process.
+The summary appears in the Vuo editor when the user hovers over a port to see its value while the composition is running.
+Be sure to keep the summary brief so that it can be efficiently sent many times per second to the Vuo editor or another process.

 You can define additional functions for working with your port type.
 For example, many built-in port types define a @c MyType_make() function as a constructor that node classes and other port types can use to construct a value of @c MyType.
 Be sure to prefix your functions with the port type name to avoid naming conflicts with other port types.